 1880 Born 27/7/1880 at 1, Swan Mead, Bermondsey, Leathermarket.
 Parents Timothy Lyons and Elizabeth (nee Tobin) Lyons, father hide sorter.
 Swan Mead [ or part of?] was apparently a former leather tannery, which [ nos.1-4] has become by 2007 a home and gallery belonging to artist Kitty North.
 Birth Certificate.B7. -text.
-William John Lyons was the 2nd son of Timothy & Elizabeth Lyons, but his elder brother Stephen,1878, ( named after their grandfather) died in 1883.
+William John Lyons was the 2nd son of the family, but his elder brother Stephen Lyons ,1878, ( named after their grandfather) died in 1883.
 His grandfather David Tobin was also living at 1 Swan Mead at his birth, but died 5 months later.
-His uncle, 13yr old David Tobin, was also living there. .
+His uncle, 13yr old David Tobin, was also living there.
+No baptism found yet in a Catholic Church : I suspect he was baptised in Dockhead Church, where records were destroyed in WW2.

 Whimsical that he should be registered in The Leather Market sub-district as he grows up to work with furs and leather : 3 months between birth and registration is longer than the norm.